JAlcocerT/JAlcocerT/content/docs/Dev/authentication.md

 draft: false
 ---

-Password Protected Static Routes with NGINX:
+Password Protected Static Routes with NGINX:  NginX Static Routes?

+Think about having: SSG -> CMS, like `/keystatic` for UI edits -> CI/CD Builds as per git changes -> exposed via NGINX with https with some kind of authentication.

 Sometimes, you can get away with 'serverless' authentication: https://jalcocert.github.io/JAlcocerT/fastapi-x-pocketbase/